openfoodfacts/robotoff/doc/how-to-guides/test-and-debug.md

 If your development instance is not connected to a product-opener instance (which happens automatically if you have a running product-opener instance), you won't have a MongoDB instance.
 This means you won't have any product data on your local set up.
-Though you may populate your database with some objects.
+Though you may populate your postgres database with some predictions, insights, images references, etc.

 We recommend  [Factory](https://factoryboy.readthedocs.io/en/stable/) to create some data in your local database.